Blogger Confessions #5: J from Time In The Market

 I don’t know if I have a least favorite although I think my savings rate posts were boring, so I stopped doing them.

 I’m not really embarrassed about them but some of the things might be embarrassing.
-On a side
+On a side note, I have to continue my about series sometime soon!

 In general, if I don’t like a series of posts, I’ll just stop doing them like my savings rate posts.